jbhsoft/ssm/README.md

 # Simple Stock Manager
 Anyone can use it for free, if you want.

-It's no exaggeration to say that half of this code was made on github.
+Because it's not an exaggeration to say that half of this code was made by github.

 Just one request...